grafana/tempo/docs/tempo/website/configuration/_index.md

   - ingestion_rate_limit_bytes: 15000000
 ```

-The config below specifies that together, all distributor replicas will apply a limit of `15MB/s`.
+This configuration specifies that together, all distributor instances will apply a limit of `15MB/s`.
-So if there are 5 replicas, each will apply a local limit of `(15MB/s / 5) = 3MB/s`.
+So if there are 5 instances, each instance will apply a local limit of `(15MB/s / 5) = 3MB/s`.

 ```yaml
 overrides: